 Household Cleaning // Most cleaning supplies contain an insane amount of toxic chemicals.
 Have you ever cleaned your bathroom using these products and felt light-headed afterward?
 Making your own cleaner will save you from the harsh chemicals and of course, save more plastic as those cleaner containers can almost never be recycled.

 Dishwashing // In the past, I typically washed dishes with a plastic brush or the Scotch-Brite sponges that are wrapped in plastic upon purchasing.
 This wooden dish brush is a great alternative because you can purchase replaceable heads if it gets worn out.
 Highly recommend.

 Dryer Sheet Alternative // Have you ever used dryer sheets and instantly toss them after each use?
 These wool dryer balls can help reduce drying time, static, and even soften your laundry as it dries.
 The best part is applying essential oils to them to make your clothes and towels smell oh so nice.

 Little changes can go a long, long way

 Imagine if every single one of us made these changes.
 I’m not telling you to drop everything you’re doing and make all of this happen overnight.
-It’s certainly not that easy and honestly might take some time to get used to.
 My advice is to start by trying out one “green” alternative each week and gradually bring in the new habits.
 You'll actually begin to save money because you won't be throwing things away!

 The best part about reducing your impact on the environment is positively impacting your well-being.
 The greener alternatives generally have quality ingredients, no dyes or fragrances and no chemicals.
 Thus, easing the toxic load on your body and energizing your life for the better.